If you were breeding two dogs together, their first choice probably wouldn’t be to breed a German rat hunting dog with a tiny lap dog.

 These little puppies are quite a steal.
 The average price for a Chonzer is right around $300.
 This makes them a very affordable option for most families.

 Most of the time they have white fur, but when they have darker colored furs which are rarer, they have been known to go up in price to around $400 or $500.

-Considering how long that these dogs can live, this is a significant investment To make for a loving family dog that will be appreciated for years.
+Considering how long these dogs can live, this is a significant investment to make for a loving family dog that will be appreciated for years.

 How to Find Reputable Chonzer Breeders?

 The Chonzer is a very distinctive breed of dog. it must come from a Miniature Schnauzer and a Bichon Frise. anything else is a month, and you will be getting ripped off.

 That being said, because this dog is not very expensive, it is not likely to find a breeder who will try to rip you off in the first place.

 You will usually only run into this problem when you are dealing with higher-end dogs that cost $1,000 or more.

 Because these dogs are so popular, you can easily find them just about anywhere across the United States.